Municipality Finance Plc

 Executive Vice President, CFO

 Tel. +358 50 386 1764

-Measured by the group's balance sheet, MuniFin (Municipality Finance Plc) is Finland's second largest credit institution: the company's balance sheet totals nearly EUR 34 billion.
+Measured by the group's balance sheet, MuniFin (Municipality Finance Plc) is one of Finland's largest credit institutions: the company's balance sheet exceeds EUR 35 billion.
 The company is owned by Finnish municipalities, the public sector pension fund Keva and the Republic of Finland.
 MuniFin is an integral part of the Finnish public economy.

 MuniFin's mission is to help its customers thrive in changing circumstances.
 The company ensures competitive funding for its customers in all market conditions.
 Its customers are Finnish municipalities, municipal federations, municipally controlled companies and non-profit housing corporations.
 Lending is used for environmentally and socially responsible investment targets such as public transportation, sustainable buildings, hospitals and healthcare centers, schools and day care centers, and homes for the elderly.

 MuniFin's customers are domestic but the company operates in a completely global business environment.
 It is the most active Finnish bond issuer in international capital markets.
 The funding is exclusively guaranteed by the Municipal Guarantee Board.

 The Municipality Finance Group also includes the subsidiary company, Financial Advisory Services Inspira Ltd.